-Jyocho follow their 2016 debut album with an album which is, in many ways, very similar, but simultaneously, is also a complete revolution.
-Loaded with even more beautiful, heavenly guitar-shimmers, elaborate instrumentation, and soaring female-vocals, it’s the colour that was so desperately missing from the empty spaces of their previous effort.
+Jyocho follow their 2016 debut album with an album which is in many ways very similar, but in so many others a complete revelation.
+Loaded with even more beautiful and heavenly guitar-shimmers, elaborate instrumentation, and soaring female-vocals, it’s the colour that was so desperately missing from the empty spaces of their previous effort.
 While Daijiro’s previous work, with Jyocho and before, felt like cathartic releases, it’s beginning to bear signs of transcendence.
 On the blissful folk of “A True Figure Of”, or the expansive, math-rocky finale “A Glass Of Night” it’s clear that the scene has grown tired of imitation.

 9Hisato Higuchi – Kietsuzukeru Echo / 消え続けるエコー (Lo-Fi Folk, Ambient, Free Folk)